When Emotional Triggers Arise: Finding Your Power Within

 • The moment: After a long day, her partner said, “I’m wiped, can we talk tomorrow?” and went to the other room.

-• How Maya triggered herself:
+• Inside Maya

 • In her mind: “He doesn’t love me.
 I’m too much.
 I always end up alone.”